-College Catalog and Announcement of Courses Palo Verde College 2011-2012 A California Public Community College Accredited by The Western Association of Schools and Colleges One College Drive Blythe, California 92225 (760) 921-5500 www.paloverde.edu
+College Catalog and Announcement of Courses

+Palo Verde College 2012-2013

+A California Public Community College Accredited by The Western Association of Schools and Colleges

+One College Drive Blythe, California 92225 (760) 921-5500 www.paloverde.edu

-NOTICE TO STUDENTS The trustees, faculty, staff, and administration of Palo Verde College welcome and congratulate you on your decision to accept the challenge to further your education.
+NOTICE TO STUDENTS

+The trustees, faculty, staff, and administration of Palo Verde College welcome and congratulate you on your decision to accept the challenge to further your education.
 This catalog is a guide to this college and the educational programs it offers.
 The catalog contains rules and regulations which govern this college and you, the student.
 It is your obligation to become familiar with its contents.
 It has been prepared with your success in mind.
 The staff has made every effort to ascertain that the information contained in this catalog is accurate; however, the trustees and administrators of this college reserve the right to modify its programs, tuition and fees, procedures and regulations, and other matters that may be within their control, not withstanding any information set forth in this catalog.

 The Student Services Office will provide you with the latest information on student admissions, standards, and program availability.
 Students maintaining continuous attendance at Palo Verde College have "catalog rights" in their choice of regulations determining graduation requirements.
 By maintaining attendance, students may use the requirements in effect at either the time they begin their studies at Palo Verde College, or the time they graduate from Palo Verde College.
-Maintaining attendance is defined as successfully completing at least one credit course in each calendar year, or not having a break in attendance for more than two (2) successive semesters, excluding summer sessions.
-It is the student's responsibility to indicate which catalog he/she elects to follow at the time he/she submits the graduation petition.
+Maintaining attendance is defined as successfully completing at least one credit course in each calendar year, (in other words not having a break in attendance for more than two (2) successive semesters, excluding summer sessions).
+For example, to be considered continuously enrolled, you may enroll in fall term and complete a credit course, skip spring term and summer session, and re-enroll in the following term in a credit course.

 WELCOME FROM THE PRESIDENT